Chrysotoxum: Taxonomy

 Features common to this genus are:

 The head is slightly wider than the thorax.
 The eyes are more or less pubescent and are contiguous (contacting each other medially) in males and widely separated in females.
 They have a prominent or angular frons and antennae base, features best seen in profile.
 The face is slightly concave.
 The antennae are long and erect, inserted on the frontal angle, with the first two segments nearly equal, and the third one (flagellum) is three to six times longer than the previous ones.
 Abdomen strongly convex dorsally, very deeply margined.
-Abdomen strongly convex dorsally, very deeply margined.
 The wings have the median transverse vein located before the middle of the discal cell.
 The wing vein R_{4+5} clearly dipped into cell r_{4+5}.

-There are many Chrysotoxum taxonomy concerns yet to be resolved due to the few morphological features available for species characterisation.
-Characters frequently used: the color of legs, the overall size, the connections between the various abdominal stripes and spots have been found to vary considerably within a species Differences in male terminalia, often of great diagnostic value in other genera are, so far, unhelpful among the majority of Chrysotoxum species.
+There are many Chrysotoxum taxonomy concerns yet to be resolved due to the few morphological features available for species characterization.
+Characters frequently used: the color of legs, the overall size, the connections between the various abdominal stripes and spots have been found to vary considerably within a species.
+Differences in male terminalia, often of great diagnostic value in other genera are, so far, unhelpful among the majority of Chrysotoxum species.